 And while the internet didn’t hold up at the beginning, there was more than enough food, drink, laughs, Dalek hats, and mechanical riding English Bulldog to go around.

 We are soooooooooo behind on posting stuff from this weekend’s Doctor Who Tumblr Meetup at SXSW but we’re getting to it.

 In the meantime, check out everybody else’s posts from the event on the DWSXSW Tumblr tag.

 Big thanks to SXSW and BBC America for having us!

-binary-stars asked: Hello Doctor Who blog!
+binary-stars said: Hello Doctor Who blog!
 I am doing a final for my DW class (yes, it is real!) about fan culture and Who.
 What is YOUR favorite part about Whovian fan culture?
 (Also if you could ask your followers it would help me greatly!)